TheJumpCloud/jcapi-python/jcapiv1/docs/TagsApi.md

 name = 'name_example' # str |
 content_type = 'application/json' # str |  (default to application/json)
 accept = 'application/json' # str |  (default to application/json)
-fields = '' # str | The comma separated fields included in the returned records.
-If omitted the default list of fields will be returned.  (optional) (default to ) limit = 10 # int | The number of records to return at once. (optional) (default to 10) skip = 0 # int | The offset into the records to return. (optional) (default to 0) sort = '' # str | The comma separated fields used to sort the collection.
-Default sort is ascending, prefix with `-` to sort descending.  (optional) (default to )
+fields = '' # str | Use a space seperated string of field parameters to include the data in the response.
+If omitted the default list of fields will be returned.  (optional) (default to ) limit = 10 # int | The number of records to return at once.
+Limited to 100. (optional) (default to 10) skip = 0 # int | The offset into the records to return. (optional) (default to 0) sort = '' # str | Use space separated sort parameters to sort the collection.
+Default sort is ascending.
+Prefix with `-` to sort descending.  (optional) (default to )

 try:
     # List a Tag